chammondnhs/chammond-blog/_pinballs/medieval-madness.markdown

 ---

 # Easy
-Shoot the center target to kill the castle.
+(preferred) Shoot the center target to kill the castle.
 Repeat.

 # Medium
 Shoot a shot 3 times to light a multiball.
 Use multiball to destroy castle.
 Shoot the hole to left of castle for multiball.
 Use multiball to destroy castle.